oglimmer/mariadb-build-systems-simple-example-cpp/README.md

 ## Overview

-This project contains three different implementations of the same MariaDB connection test, each using a different build system:
+This project contains four different implementations of the same MariaDB connection test, each using a different build system:

 - **maria-test.cmake**: Uses CMake for building
 - **maria-test.make**: Uses Make for building
 - **maria-test.gcc**: Uses direct GCC compilation
+- **maria-test.clang**: Uses Clang compiler

 Each implementation connects to a MariaDB database and lists all available databases.